 Full of confidence, motivation, and ideas, the young leaders work together to invest in their future and the future of their communities.
 Together, they create opportunities for community engagement, creative expression and sustainable livelihoods.

 Mangrove Radio was started in 2001 as a first response system for disasters in the Lower Lempa region of El Salvador, and is currently run by young people who create original programming.
 The radio is currently broadcasting Monday through Saturday from 5:00 a.m. to 9:00 p.m., and covers local, regional and national issues through daily news programs, a bi-weekly environmental show and regular reporting on public events.
 Regular shows provide information on sustainable agriculture, environmental issues, culture and health.
+The station now reaches over 200 communities and can be streamed online.

 The youth program has established a total of 13 libraries with the support of the Salvadoran Secretary of Culture, Izote, and ConTextos.
 The goals for the program are to promote and support literacy, while also providing information about local history.
 Youth have been trained to become reading promoters and host reading circles in their communities.